 New Alberta Minister of Finance, Jason Nixon, left, poses with Premier Danielle Smith in Calgary on Thursday.Jeff McIntosh/The Canadian Press

-Alberta Premier Danielle Smith is elevating Jason Nixon to the job of Finance Minister, as part of a Thursday morning cabinet shuffle.
+Alberta Premier Danielle Smith elevated Jason Nixon to the job of Finance Minister, awarding the top-level cabinet post to a politician she once relegated to the backbench.

-On Wednesday, a premature statement sent by the UCP caucus bungled Mr. Glubish’s first attempt to hold a vote on recommending that cabinet proceed with an independence referendum.
+On Wednesday, a premature statement sent by the UCP caucus bungled Mr. Glubish’s first attempt to hold a committee vote on recommending that cabinet proceed with an independence referendum.

 The cabinet shakeup also includes new leaders in three of Alberta’s four health departments.